Miꞌkmaq: Covenant Chain of Peace and Friendship Treaties

-Gabriel Sylliboy was the first Mi'kmaq elected as grand chief in 1919 and the first to fight for treaty recognition—specifically, the Treaty of 1752—in the Supreme Court of Nova Scotia.
+Gabriel Sylliboy was the first Miꞌkmaq elected as grand chief in 1919 and the first to fight for treaty recognition—specifically, the Treaty of 1752—in the Supreme Court of Nova Scotia.

-In 1986, the first Treaty Day was celebrated by Nova Scotians on October 1, 1986 in recognition of the treaties signed between the British Empire and the Mi'kmaq people.
+In 1986, the first Treaty Day was celebrated by Nova Scotians on October 1, 1986 in recognition of the treaties signed between the British Empire and the Miꞌkmaq people.

 The treaties were only formally recognized by the Supreme Court of Canada once they were enshrined in Section 35 of the Constitution Act of 1982.
 The first Treaty Day occurred the year after the Supreme Court upheld the Peace Treaty of 1752 signed by Jean-Baptiste Cope and Governor Peregrine Hopson.

 19th century

 Royal Acadian School

-Walter Bromley was a British officer and reformer who established the Royal Acadian School and supported the Mi'kmaq over the thirteen years he lived in Halifax (1813–1825).
-Bromley devoted himself to the service of the Mi'kmaq people.
-The Mi'kmaq were among the poor of Halifax and in the rural communities.
-According to historian Judith Finguard, his contribution to give public exposure to the plight of the Mi'kmaq "particularly contributes to his historical significance".
+Walter Bromley was a British officer and reformer who established the Royal Acadian School and supported the Miꞌkmaq over the thirteen years he lived in Halifax (1813–1825).
+Bromley devoted himself to the service of the Miꞌkmaq people.
+The Miꞌkmaq were among the poor of Halifax and in the rural communities.
+According to historian Judith Finguard, his contribution to give public exposure to the plight of the Miꞌkmaq "particularly contributes to his historical significance".
 Finguard writes:

 Bromley's attitudes towards the Indians were singularly enlightened for his day. ...
 Bromley totally dismissed the idea that native people were naturally inferior and set out to encourage their material improvement through settlement and agriculture, their talents through education, and their pride through his own study of their languages.

-Mi'kmaq Missionary Society
+Miꞌkmaq Missionary Society

-Silas Tertius Rand in 1849 help found the Mi'kmaq Missionary Society, a full-time Mi'kmaq mission.
-Basing his work in Hantsport, Nova Scotia, where he lived from 1853 until his death in 1889, he travelled widely among Mi'kmaq communities, spreading the Christian faith, learning the language, and recording examples of the Mi'kmaq oral tradition.
-Rand produced scriptural translations in Mi'kmaq and Maliseet, compiled a Mi'kmaq dictionary and collected numerous legends, and through his published work, was the first to introduce the stories of Glooscap to the wider world.
+Silas Tertius Rand in 1849 help found the Miꞌkmaq Missionary Society, a full-time Miꞌkmaq mission.
+Basing his work in Hantsport, Nova Scotia, where he lived from 1853 until his death in 1889, he travelled widely among Miꞌkmaq communities, spreading the Christian faith, learning the language, and recording examples of the Miꞌkmaq oral tradition.
+Rand produced scriptural translations in Miꞌkmaq and Maliseet, compiled a Miꞌkmaq dictionary and collected numerous legends, and through his published work, was the first to introduce the stories of Glooscap to the wider world.
 The mission was dissolved in 1870.
 After a long period of disagreement with the Baptist church, he eventually returned to the church in 1885.